-Buildings have an enormous role to play in the EU's attempts to slash greenhouse gas emissions.
-According to the Finnish Climate Panel (2014), increasing the energy efficiency of the existing buildings and ensuring the high low-carbon standards for new buildings might lead to 45-52% cut in energy consumption by 2050.
+According to the Finnish Climate Panel (2014), improving the energy efficiency of the existing buildings and ensuring the high low-carbon standards for new buildings might lead to 21-33% cut in energy consumption by 2050.
 Deep energy renovation of existing buildings is considered the most important task for energy savings in the building sector since it is expected that the buildings that are in place today will still form 70% of the building stock in 2050.

 - Enabling coordinated multi-stakeholder action with the use of the EconomisE platform in order to develop new projects and business ideas.